JakeYallop/CollabScience-Static/Readme.md

 ## This is the static web app version of CollabScience.
-[See the source code of the version submitted to the NASA Space Apps Challenge 2023 Hackathon here](https://github.com/JakeYallop/CollabScience).
+[Go here to see the source code of the version submitted to the NASA Space Apps Challenge 2023 Hackathon](https://github.com/JakeYallop/CollabScience).

 # CollabScience